Heliot Ramos Preview, Player Props: Giants vs. Braves

 Heliot Ramos At The Plate

-- Ramos has four doubles, a home run and three walks while batting .220.
+- Ramos is hitting .227 with four doubles, a home run and four walks.

-- Ramos has a base hit in nine of 17 games played this season (52.9%), but no multi-hit games.
+- In 10 of 18 games this year, Ramos got a hit, but only one each time.

-- Ramos has driven in a run twice this season, but just one in each of those games.
+- Ramos has picked up an RBI twice this year, but just one in each of those games.

-- He has scored a run in four of 17 games so far this year.
+- He has scored in five games this season (27.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.